 A really, really, good one.
 If we may be permitted to use a cliché; with an MFAc the world will be your oyster.
 Realistically your career path is also impacted by the nature of the background you bring to the MFAc.
 Without doubt, your career path will be enhanced by this degree.
 We see it as unthinkable that you would not have several good offers.
 We also see the MFAc as almost a prerequisite to reaching the Boardroom.
 The MBA cannot make similar claim.

 We want your expectations to be very clear on workload.
 The workload is rigorous as befitting a graduate business degree with an international reputation.
 You can expect each course (counting, lectures assignments and personal preparation) to require about 150 hours of work.
 With 11 courses this translates into 1650 hours or about 400 hours per term.
-With 4 terms, and 12 week semesters you can expect a workload of about 35 hours a week.
-This is equivalent to holding a full time job.
-Obviously, working outside the University during your studies is going to put you at risk.
+With 4 terms, and 12-week semesters you can expect a workload of about 35 hours a week.

-Please write/email the Program Executive Assistant who will be delighted to try and answer any additional enquiries and to facilitate your application.
+Please email the Program Executive Assistant (email@example.com) who will be delighted to try and answer any additional enquiries and to facilitate your application.